Nordheim, Vestland

-Nordheim (also spelled Norheim) is a hamlet and basic statistical unit (grunnkrets) in the municipality of Voss in Vestland county, Norway.
+Nordheim is a hamlet and basic statistical unit (grunnkrets) in Voss Municipality in Vestland county, Norway.
+The settlement lies along Norwegian County Road 5388, also known as Kytesvegen (lit.
+'Kyte Road'), just northwest of the hamlet of Kyte, and it is located at an elevation of 297 m.

-The settlement lies along Norwegian County Road 308, also known as Kytesvegen 'Kyte Road' after the hamlet of Kyte, and has an elevation of 297 m.
+The 0.29 km2 village has a population (2025) of and a population density of 1224 PD/km2.
+Statistics Norway includes the small, neighboring village of Kyte as part of the Nordheim-Kyte urban area.

 The settlement was attested as Norem in 1563 and 1611 (and as Noreim in 1695 and Norheim in 1723).
-The original name is reconstructed as the compound *Norðreimr, from norðr 'north' and (h)eimr 'home, house'.
+The original name is reconstructed as the compound *Norðreimr, from norðr which means 'north' and (h)eimr which means 'home' or 'house'.